-With a real estate token investment, on the other hand, investors participate in a single property.
+With a real estate token investment for example with Propvest, on the other hand, investors participate in a single property.
 They know the exact address of the property.
 However, if the rental income fails to materialize, investors will also feel this directly: the return on investment will be less good due to the drop in rent.

 The blockchain does not protect against junk real estate

 Another common argument in favor of blockchain is that it makes investment transactions secure.
 It’s true: The blockchain, as a decentralized, digital ledger system, stores data in such a way that it cannot be tampered with.
 However, distributed ledger technology does not protect investors from risky bad investments.
 After all, security real estate tokens represent shares in real estate assets.
 However, this does not mean that a house or apartment is worth its money in terms of realization possibilities.
 There are also junk properties on the blockchain.
 English or American investors should therefore also inform themselves precisely about the framework conditions of their investment.
 This also applies to diamond tokens, car tokens or the purchase of art NFTs.

 Consumer advocates caution that investors should not be blinded by the technical advantages of the blockchain.
 It is true that the technical process is simplified by digitization and thus certainly optimized in terms of costs, says the consumer protection form.
 But that has no effect on the actual project, he adds.
 “With security tokens, you have to distinguish between the technical processing of the company financing and the opportunities and risks of the capital investment,” says Niels Nauhauser, provision and credit expert of the consumer center Baden-Württemberg in the newspaper “Welt”.
 Private investors should therefore always take a very close look at a project.
 The problem: As a rule, they do not have the experience and expertise needed for a correct property valuation.